hyperchomp/prgl/README.md

 ## Dependencies
 ### Install
-These dependencies must be installed separately as the library relies on them.
+These dependencies must be installed separately as the framework relies on them.
 * [GLFW](https://github.com/glfw/glfw) (zlib) for a multitude of functionality, for example rendering and input. prgl wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
-    * I recommend building GLFW from source as a static library.
+    * I recommend building GLFW from source as a static framework.
 The directions can be found [in the GLFW documentation](https://www.glfw.org/docs/latest/compile.html).

 #### Linking
 You can easily link prgl to your project in your `CMakeLists.txt`.
-Note that although you need GLFW installed to compile prgl you aren't required to link it in a project using the library as prgl provides wrapper methods for needed GLFW functionality.
+Note that although you need GLFW installed to compile prgl you aren't required to link it in a project using the framework as prgl provides wrapper methods for needed GLFW functionality.
 ```
 find_package(prgl REQUIRED)